MCC Foundation Scholarships

 Paul Sullivan Scholarship ($1,000)

-To assist a nontraditional adult learner who has been out of the academic setting for an extended period either due to family considerations or is seeking job training to reenter the workforce.
+This award has been established by the Support Staff of Middlesex Community College to assist a nontraditional adult student who has been out of the academic setting for an extended period due to family considerations or seeking job training to reenter the workforce.

 Judith Tarutz Scholarship ($500)